Chest x-ray abnormalities

 Left lower lobe consolidation

-• The left hemidiaphragm is obscured (normal position - red line)
+• The left hemidiaphragm is obscured (red line = normal position)

-• Consolidation of the left lung base (blue area) extends behind the heart
+• Consolidation of the left lung base (highlighted area) extends behind the heart

 Clinical information